DIY Wooden Riser Tray

 Hello, creative friends!
-I’m Diana from Dreams Factory and I’m happy to bring you today’s project – DIY Coffee Stained French Tray Risers.
+I’m Diana from Dreams Factory and I’m happy to bring you today’s project – DIY Wooden Riser Tray.
 We will be using wood cutting boards, wood beads and coffee in a truly unique way to create some beautiful tray risers.
-It’s a super chic, adorable (and affordable) project… just perfect for your home decor and your life in general! 🙂
+It’s a super chic, adorable (and affordable) project… just perfect for your home decor and your life in general.

 You can use some of your old wood cutting boards or buy a few new ones, you can even cut the wood boards yourself (with the right tools), there are so many options here!
 Just keep in mind that untreated plain wood cutting boards would be ideal for recreating this project.